Deep Neural Networks for Multiple Speaker Detection and Localization: Abstract

 \section{Abstract}

-We propose to use neural networks (NNs) for simultaneous detection and localization of multiple sound sources in Human-Robot Interaction (HRI).
-Unlike conventional signal processing techniques, NN-based Sound Source Localization (SSL) methods are relatively straightforward and require no or fewer assumptions that hardly hold in real HRI scenarios.
-Previously, NN-based methods have been successfully applied to single SSL problems, which do not extend to multiple sources in terms of detection and localization.
+We propose to use neural networks for simultaneous detection and localization of multiple sound sources in human-robot interaction.
+In contrast to conventional signal processing techniques, neural network-based sound source localization methods require fewer strong assumptions about the environment.
+Previous neural network-based methods have been focusing on localizing a single sound source, which do not extend to multiple sources in terms of detection and localization.
 In this paper, we thus propose a likelihood-based encoding of the network output, which naturally allows the detection of an arbitrary number of sources.
-In addition, we investigate the use of sub-band cross-correlation information as features for better localization in sound mixtures, as well as three different NN architectures based on different processing motivations.
-Experiments on real data recorded from the robot show that our NN-based methods significantly outperform the popular spatial spectrum-based approaches.
+In addition, we investigate the use of sub-band cross-correlation information as features for better localization in sound mixtures, as well as three different network architectures based on different motivations.
+Experiments on real data recorded from a robot show that our proposed methods significantly outperform the popular spatial spectrum-based approaches.